25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    ```

    ::: warning CAVEATS WITH CALLBACK REFS
    If the `ref` callback is defined as an inline function, it will get called twice during updates, first with `null` and then again with the DOM element.
 This is because a new instance of the function is created with each render, so React needs to clear the old ref and set up the new one.
-You can avoid this by defining the `ref` callback as a bound method on the class, but note that it shouldn't matter in most cases.
+You can avoid this by defining the `ref` callback as a bound method on the class, but note that it shouldn't matter in most cases
    :::

 3. _Legacy API_: String Refs